Framework-R-D/meld/README.md

 $ spack mpd test -j12
 ```

-Working on an existing MPD project from a new shell
+4. Work on an existing MPD project from a new shell

 ```console
 $ source <some scratch area/>spack-fnal/share/spack/setup-env.sh